R/V Jim Franks

 Any additional insurance requirements must be provided by the chartering researchers.

-- If a "Request for Services" form is not completed and filed with the Vessel Operations
+- If a "Request for Services" form is not completed and filed with the Director of Vessel

-Manager at least 7 working days prior to any trip, the trip will not be confirmed
+Operations at least five business days prior to any trip, the trip will not be confirmed

 and could be subject to changes in dates.